HEADINGTON, OXFORD

 George Coppock senior (listed as landlord in 1850, 1852, 1854)

-In 1841 George Coppock was living in Headington Quarry with his wife Charlotte and children Robert, John, Richard, Elizabeth, William, Thomas, and George.
-He is described in the census as a stonecutter.
+Back in 1841 George Coppock was living in Headington Quarry with his wife Charlotte and children Robert, John, Richard, Elizabeth, William, Thomas, and George and was described as a stonecutter.
 In 1851, at the age of 50, he is described as a publican at the Crown & Thistle.
 He died at the age of 72 and was buried in Holy Trinity churchyard on 1 May 1873

 George Coppock junior (listed as landlord in 1854)